 Due to Covid, much of UAlbany Dining will be more to-go take-out style, and Kosher is also changing in that direction.
 They are eliminating the Kosher Dining this year and substituting with prepared meals – we still don’t know details about this, we are trying to find out more.
 Parents should please contact the University directly if they have concerns.
 We sure hope this won’t be airline-type meals, that’s a point we drove home repeatedly to dining services.
 They are hopefully exploring an option via Kosher Price Chopper – really hope that can work.
 See this link for more info https://ualbanydining.com/dining-near-me/kosher-kitchen Also because there will be an order form this year to pre-order your specific meal preference for that day or week etc, Kosher-interested students should please email IDCARD@ALBANY.EDU as soon as possible and clearly let them know that they would like to get meals at the Kosher Kitchen this semester.
 Writing this email will then give them access to the Mobile ID Order Form and Instructions.
 There are various options on how to use this depending on your meal plan.
 There are also limited subsidies available through the Vaad for students who need help in upgrading to Kosher for $100 from a regular meal plan (and please consider this as this upgrade is very helpful to the viability of Kosher on campus).
 In general, in this current situation, if there are gaps and needs for Kosher-observant students, Shabbos House will try to do extra help to fill those gaps.

 Overall, good to keep in mind: THIS TOO SHALL PASS!
 But in the meantime, let’s get through this together in the best way possible.
-The ability of Shabbos House to provide programming in a time like this is dependent on everyone’s cooperation and a need to be adaptive and flexible (and creative!) as needed during this uncertain and unusual period.
+The ability of Shabbos House to provide programming in a time like this is highly dependent on everyone’s cooperation and mutual respect and responsibility, and a need to be adaptive and flexible (and creative!) as needed during this uncertain and unusual period.